Take a cheap Bookcase and turn it into an awesome rolling cart!

 Measure the top front of the bookcase.
 You will want a nice board to go across the front.
 Be sure to measure the actual width of the board and the horizontal length of the bookcase.
 Divide the width of the board in half, and add that to the width of the bookcase.
 This will be the length of your front facing board.
 You will want it to hang off this much so you can add a board to each side, and have the cut edges covered with your front facing piece.

 This process is so easy, I did a video to show you how!
 Click the link for a thorough how to.
 BONUS, I share how to create a waterproof finish for your wood using 100% Natural DIY Paint products, so watch all the way to the end!

 Once you have your wood on, you can add some wheels!
 And paint it up.
 I painted this one with DIY Paint in Tarnished Pearl and used the super fun new Old Grey Patina.
 It is designed to make your project look like old wood.
-Once you have your project finished, be sure to haul it in the house to take a picture.
-Call your dog so he can photo bomb it right as you press CLICK.
+Once your project is finished, haul it into the house to take a picture.
+Call your dog so he can photo-bomb it right as you press CLICK.